Learning Audio-Visual Dereverberation: Experiments

-In addition to evaluating the the clean and reverberant audio (with no enhancement), we compare against multiple baseline dereverberation models: \begin{enumerate}[leftmargin=*] \item MetricGAN+~\cite{fu_metricgan_2021}: a recently proposed state-of-the-art model for speech enhancement; we use the public implementation from SpeechBrain~\cite{SB2021}, trained on our dataset.
-Following the original paper, we optimize for PESQ during training, then choose the best-performing model snapshot (on the validation data) specific to each of our downstream tasks. \item WPE~\cite{wpe}: A statistical speech dereverberation model that is commonly used for comparison. \item Audio-only dereverb: An ablation of our proposed VIDA model that does not use any visual input or the proposed matching loss (i.e., the VAN is removed).
-It uses only the UNet encoder-decoder trained with the MSE loss for dereverberation; a similar model is proposed by~\cite{ernst_speech_2019}. \end{enumerate} We emphasize that all baselines are \textit{audio-only} models, as opposed to our proposed \textit{audio-visual} model.
+\textbf{Baseline models.} In addition to evaluating the the clean and reverberant audio (with no enhancement), we compare against multiple baseline dereverberation models: \begin{enumerate}[leftmargin=*] \item MetricGAN+~\cite{fu_metricgan_2021}: a recently proposed state-of-the-art model for speech enhancement; we use the public implementation from SpeechBrain~\cite{SB2021}, trained on our dataset.
+Following the original paper, we optimize for PESQ during training, then choose the best-performing model snapshot (on the validation data) specific to each of our downstream tasks. \item \CAn{HiFi-GAN~\cite{su_hifi-gan_2020}: a recent model for denoising and dereverberation.
+We use this implementation: \url{https://github.com/rishikksh20/hifigan-denoiser}.} \item WPE~\cite{wpe}: A statistical speech dereverberation model that is commonly used for comparison. \end{enumerate} We emphasize that all baselines are \textit{audio-only} models, as opposed to our proposed \textit{audio-visual} model.
 Our multimodal dereverberation technique could extend to work in conjunction with other newly-proposed audio-only models, \KG{i.e., ongoing architecture advances are orthogonal to our idea.}